 More than 200 years after the first department store opened in London, luxury retailers are facing a new catalogue of challenges, but also opportunities.
 Changing consumer habits, evolving tech, and economic restraints have all played their role in shaping a new age for the department store – one where transcendent retail and smart design are key.

-In their latest report, GlobalData and retail architects Sybarite explores the challenges and opportunities department stores face in providing a shopping experience fit for the 21st century.
+In their latest report, GlobalData and retail architects Sybarite explores the challenges and opportunities department stores face in providing creative retail solutions for a shopping experience fit for the 21st century.
 Here we give you the highlights.

 The human touch